Project start date: 01/07/2024

 Jagun River Custodians and Heal the Rivers team members at Balun / Richmond River.
 Photo: Jagun Alliance.

-This project will develop climate change adaptation plans for the Northern Rivers region of New South Wales and the Wet Tropics of Queensland.
+This project is developing climate change adaptation plans for the Northern Rivers region of New South Wales and the Wet Tropics of Queensland.
 Both regions are home to many threatened species and ecological communities and contain a diverse range of land uses and protected areas, including significant wetlands, national parks, World Heritage Areas, Indigenous Protected Areas and Indigenous Land Use Agreements.
 They are also places of rapid change: in a 3-year period in the Northern Rivers region, unprecedented drought was followed by bushfires and floods in rapid succession.

 In each region, researchers will work with local community groups, Indigenous organisations, NRM groups and government agencies to design adaptation plans that can be embedded in planning and conservation initiatives.
 The plans will identify key climate risks for selected species and ecosystems and develop feasible strategies and options to manage these risks.